Nebraska medical marijuana campaign says it might fall short - NewsBreak

 Nebraska medical marijuana campaign says it might fall short

 LINCOLN, Neb.
-(AP) — A campaign to legalize marijuana for medicinal use in Nebraska is in danger of missing its signature goal to qualify for the...northplattepost.com
+(AP) — Organizers of a medical marijuana legalization campaign in Nebraska say they're in danger of missing their signature goal to qualify for the...panhandlepost.com

 LINCOLN, Neb.
-(AP) — A campaign to legalize marijuana for medicinal use in Nebraska is in danger of missing its signature goal to qualify for the...northplattepost.com
+(AP) — Organizers of a medical marijuana legalization campaign in Nebraska say they're in danger of missing their signature goal to qualify for the...panhandlepost.com

 Comments / 0